Need to Know: Where Do Snakes Go in the Winter?

 Where do Snakes Hibernate?

-Inside a hibernaculum, snakes of the same and different species may coil themselves together to achieve a minimum body temperature for survival.
+Inside a hibernaculum, snakes of the same and different species may coil themselves together to achieve a minimum internal body temperature for survival.

 When Do Snakes Hibernate?